pypa/cibuildwheel/docs/options.md

     `cibuildwheel` always defines the environment variable `CIBUILDWHEEL=1`.
 This can be useful for [building wheels with optional extensions](faq.md#building-packages-with-optional-c-extensions).

 ### `CIBW_BEFORE_ALL` {: #before-all}
-> Execute a shell command preparing common part for each wheel.
+> Execute a shell command on the build system before any wheels are built.

-Shell command to prepare common part of project (ex. build libraries which does not depend on python).
+Shell command to prepare a common part of the project (e.g. build libraries which does not depend on the specific version of Python).

-This option is added mainly for linux build, because linux wheels are build in isolated from host docker containers.
+This option is very useful for the Linux build, where builds take place in isolated Docker containers managed by cibuildwheel.
+This command will run inside the container before the wheel builds start.
+Note, if you're building both x86_64 and i686 wheels (the default), your build uses two different Docker images.
+In that case, this command will execute twice - once per build container.

 The placeholder `{package}` can be used here; it will be replaced by the path to the package being built by `cibuildwheel`.

-For windows and macos `CIBW_BEFORE_ALL` python interpreter is same as `cibuildwheel` is run.
-For linux it is default interpreter for docker image.
+The version of Python available inside `CIBW_BEFORE_ALL` is not controlled by cibuildwheel.
+On Windows and macOS, it's whatever is available on the host machine.
+For Linux, this comes from the Docker image, which on manylinux, is something rather old.
+Consider using a Python inside `/opt/python`, e.g. `/opt/python/cp38-cp38/bin/python`.

 Platform-specific variants also available:<br/>
  `CIBW_BEFORE_ALL_MACOS` | `CIBW_BEFORE_ALL_WINDOWS` | `CIBW_BEFORE_ALL_LINUX`